 - 1. Agency means the Bureau of Indian Affairs, Fort Berthold Agency. - 2.
-BLA means Bureau of Indian Affairs. - 3.
+BIA means Bureau of Indian Affairs. - 3.
 Tribe means the Three Affiliated Tribes. - 4.
 Tribal Council means the Three Affiliated Tribes Tribal Business Council. - 5.
 NRD means the Natural Resources Department of the Three Affiliated Tribes. - 6.
 NRC means the Natural Resource Committee of the Tribal Business Council. - 7.
 Bona Fide Rancher means an individual or entity that owns 100% of the livestock or whose primary occupation is farming or ranching. - 8.
-Permittee means any individual or entity that receives a grazing permit from the BIA - 9.
-Beginning Rancher means an individual or entity who has not operated a farm or ranch for more than 10 continuous years and owns 50% of the livestock to be grazed on a unit; - 10.
-Bona Fide Rancher means an individual or entity that owns 100% of the livestock or whose primary occupation is farming or ranching. - 11.
-Unit means Range Unit as designated by the Bureau of Indian Affairs. - 12.
-Stocking Rate means the carrying capacity of the Range Unit in terms of Animal Unit Month (AUM) utilizing existing data or relevant data from the Ecosystems Research Group report entitled "Ecological Site and Survey for the Fort Berthold Reservation and Three Affiliated Tribes" dated November 29, 2015. - 13.
-AU means Animal Unit - 14.
-Animal Unit Month (AUM) means the amount of forage necessary to sustain one animal unit for one (1) month. - 15.
+Permittee means any individual or entity that receives a grazing permit from the BIA. - 9.
+Bona Fide Rancher means an individual or entity that owns 100% of the livestock or whose primary occupation is farming or ranching. - 10.
+Unit means Range Unit as designated by the Bureau of Indian Affairs. - 11.
+Stocking Rate means the carrying capacity of the Range Unit in terms of Animal Unit Month (AUM) utilizing existing data or relevant data from the Ecosystems Research Group report entitled "Ecological Site and Survey for the Fort Berthold Reservation and Three Affiliated Tribes" dated November 29, 2015. - 12.
+AU means Animal Unit - 13.
+Animal Unit Month (AUM) means the amount of forage necessary to sustain one animal unit for one (1) month. - 14.
 Proof of Ownership means: - (a) For Individuals/Businesses: A document revealing the brand used by the applicant as executed by the North Dakota Brand Inspector that is identical with the brand on the livestock.
-Any brands with non-related multiple owners that are not tribal members shall not satisfy as proof of ownership. - (b) For the Mandan, Hidatsa & Arikara Nation: Such information as demonstrating ownership of the livestock to be placed on the range unit, including a bill of sale, a letter of transfer (such as for elk, buffalo or other wild animals transferred to the Tribe), or other documentation indicating ownership. - 16.
-Related means relationship by blood, legal adoption, or by marriage. - 17.
-Pasture Authorization means a written agreement whereby the BIA authorizes the Permittee to rent a portion of his or her range unit to a third party. - 18.
-Cooperative means an association of individuals that operate in common. - 19.
+Any brands with non-related multiple owners that are not tribal members shall not satisfy as proof of ownership. - (b) For the Mandan, Hidatsa & Arikara Nation: Such information as demonstrating ownership of the livestock to be placed on the range unit, including a bill of sale, a letter of transfer (such as for elk, buffalo or other wild animals transferred to the Tribe), or other documentation indicating ownership. - 15.
+Related means relationship by blood, legal adoption, or by marriage. - 16.
+Cooperative means an association of individuals that operate in common. - 17.
 Livestock means Domestic animals such as cattle or horses, raised for home use or for profit.